Our Lips are Sealed

 “I still don’t see why you’re so obsessed with talking to her,” Cameron commented, stopping Madeline in her tracks.
 “He’s not worth it.”

-Checking her makeup with a compact mirror from her purse before she headed off to destiny, she inhaled deeply.
+Checking her makeup with a compact mirror from her purse before she headed off to destiny, Madeline inhaled deeply.
 She had this.

 The lobby was spacious and busy, making it all the more easy for her to blend in.
 After she unbuttoned her coat and confidently settled into a plush, leather chair within close proximity to the back service entrance, Madeline removed her cell phone from her handbag, giving the impression she was engrossed in texting.
 Judging by the time, the truck could arrive anytime within the next hour, so Madeline began a casual routine of looking preoccupied with her phone alternating with taking out her compact to check her makeup and touch up her lipstick.